zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/about-pojavlauncher/legal.md

 PojavLauncher follows along with the Terms that Mojang has laid out for its users, meaning that the following points still apply:

-- Demo accounts are not able to log in.
+- Demo accounts replace offline accounts (will be fully applied in a future update).
-- Offline accounts are restricted to single-player and offline servers.
+- Local accounts are offline accounts, which are restricted to single-player and offline servers, and cannot download Minecraft from Mojang's servers.
 - Premium accounts get the full experience.
 - Vanilla game files such as libraries, the client and assets are downloaded from Mojang server, not third-party servers.